Can I be Tested?

 If I tested negative what should I do?

 If you test negative for COVID-19, you probably were not infected at the time your specimen was collected.
 However, that does not mean you will not get sick.
 It is possible that you were very early in your infection at the time of your specimen collection and that you could test positive later, or you could be exposed later and then develop the illness.
 In other words, a negative test result does not rule out getting sick later.

 Does insurance cover COVID-19 testing?

-Many insurers cover the cost of COVID-19 related testing, however, please contact your insurance provider to determine coverage as costs can vary.
+Many insurers cover the cost of COVID-19-related testing, however, please contact your insurance provider to determine coverage as costs can vary.
 You may also receive a separate bill from the outside lab if we used it to process your results.

-What is the cost for COVID-19 test?
+What is the cost of a COVID-19 test?

 Do I need to make an appointment?

 We offer one of the two tests at our facility.
 We do issue return-to-work clearance for employees who tested positive for the COVID-19 virus.